-Usually, Basset hounds are affectionate, friendly, gentle dog breed.
-They are lazy enough and not ideal as protection dog.
+Usually, Basset hounds are affectionate, friendly, gentle dog breeds.
+They are lazy enough and not ideal as a protection dog.

 But be aware that these dogs have a slightly higher prey drive when compared to other average dogs.
 So, Basset hounds are more likely to chase after chickens and hunt or even kill them.

 Because of that, there is a little bit of risk in adopting basset hounds and chickens simultaneously.
 But, this can be done with proper training, supervision, positive reinforcement techniques.

 But, when we consider dogs like Weimaraners, Huskies, Greyhounds, none of them can be friends with chickens.
 Because these dogs have a really high prey drive, and most of them tend to chase and hunt anything that moves.

 So, We can say for sure that dogs of that type are not suitable for chickens.
 But, this fact is a little bit different when it comes to Basset hounds.

 Because these dogs are affectionate and friendly creatures.
 In fact, Most Basset hounds love to have a companion with them.
 If you try, chickens can also be good companions for your dog.